 Finally, one reason why it might be particularly useful and important to determine the feasibility of post-traumatic growth among perpetrators is the potential role this could have in promoting genuine and lasting reconciliation in Rwanda.
-There are different definitions of reconciliation in the peace studies literature, but in this article we adopt a model that defines reconciliation as involving a positive change to intergroup relations by addressing the harm to each group's identity caused by past conflict.43 This definition requires more than peaceful coexistence between groups, and strives to create identity change in each individual in a way that will eventually facilitate an integrated single group and collective identity.
+There are different definitions of reconciliation in the peace studies literature, but in this article we adopt a model that defines reconciliation as involving a positive change to intergroup relations by addressing the harm to each group's identity caused by past conflict.41 This definition requires more than peaceful co-existence between groups, and strives to create identity change in each individual in a way that will eventually facilitate an integrated single group and collective identity.
 It proposes fostering reconciliation through the apology-forgiveness model, in which perpetrators admit their crimes and ask for forgiveness.
 In this model, a survivor regains a sense of power and agency through their ability to grant or refuse forgiveness.
 At the same time, a perpetrator's moral image can be restored and he or she can be shown empathy (if forgiveness is granted).
 Given that this process requires a positive change in how the perpetrator views himself, other people, and also how others view him in his society, it seems plausible to assume that a request for forgiveness will be facilitated by the extent to which the individual perpetrator is able positively to change himself (i.e. show post-traumatic growth).

-These conclusions were supported by a recent empirical study that found that encouraging members of perpetrator groups to construct a redemptive narrative in response to a historical transgression increased their feelings of collective guilt and willingness to make reparations.44 The expression of a redemptive narrative also increased the likelihood that members of the victim group would show a willingness to reconcile.
-However, we would advise applying caution to the generalizability of these particular findings, because in this study the participants - both perpetrators and victims - were asked to recall an event in World War II that they or their immediate family would have had no role in.
+These conclusions were supported by a recent empirical study that found that encouraging members of perpetrator groups to construct a redemptive narrative in response to a historical transgression increased their feelings of collective guilt and willingness to make reparations.42 The expression of a redemptive narrative also increased the likelihood that members of the victim group would show a willingness to reconcile.
+However, we would advise applying caution to the generalisability of these particular findings because in this study the participants - both perpetrators and victims - were asked to recall an event in World War II that they or their immediate family would have had no role in.
 Although the psychological processes involved in redemption may operate similarly in the Rwandan context, it is likely to be far more difficult to construct a redemptive narrative for those who perpetrated crimes of genocide.

-42 Susanne Schaal and others, 'Mental Health 15 Years after the Killings in Rwanda: Imprisoned Perpetrators of the Genocide against the Tutsi versus a Community Sample of Survivors', Journal of Traumatic Stress, 25.4 (2012), 446-53.

-43 Arie Nadler and Nurit Shnabel, 'Instrumental and Socioemotional Paths to Intergroup Reconciliation and the Needs-Based Model of Socioemotional Reconciliation', in The Social Psychology of Intergroup Reconciliation, ed. by Arie Nadler, Thomas Malloy, and Jeffrey Fisher D (New York: Oxford University Press, 2008), pp. 37-56.
+- 'Posttraumatic Stress Disorder and Posttraumatic Growth among Israeli Ex-POWs', Journal of Traumatic Stress, 20.3 (2007), 303-12. - 40 Susanne Schaal et al., 'Mental Health 15 Years after the Killings in Rwanda: Imprisoned Perpetrators of the Genocide against the Tutsi versus a Community Sample of Survivors', Journal of Traumatic Stress, 25.4 (2012), 446-53. - 41 Arie Nadler and Nurit Shnabel, 'Instrumental and Socioemotional Paths to Intergroup Reconciliation and the Needs-Based Model of Socioemotional Reconciliation', in The Social Psychology of Intergroup Reconciliation, ed. by Arie Nadler, Thomas Malloy, and Jeffrey D Fisher (New York: Oxford University Press, 2008), pp. 37-56. - 42 Katie N. Rotella, Jennifer A. Richeson and Dan P. McAdams, 'Groups Search for Meaning: Redemption on the Path to Intergroup Reconciliation', Group Processes & Intergroup Relations, 18.5 (2015), 696-715.

-Theoretical Revisions Needed to Study Post-Traumatic Growth in Violent Perpetrators:
+Theoretical Revisions Needed to Study Post-Traumatic Growth in Violent Perpetrators